NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 	- Deploy an FSx for Netapp ONTAP File System
 	- Create security groups
   - Create policies and roles
-  - Create secrtets in AWS SecretsManager
+  - Create secrets in AWS SecretsManager
   - Create a VPC and subnets
   - Create a NAT Gateway
   - Create a Internet Gateway
   - Create an EC2 instance

 ## Installation Overview
 The overall process is as follows: